eclecticiq/rundoc/README.md

 The above will show each code block and allow you to modify it and press \<RETURN\> to run it.

+#### Breakpoints

+You can force the prompt on specific steps using `-b` or `--breakpoint` option followed by a step number.
+You can use this option multiple times to add multiple breakpoints.
+When used, rundoc will stop at the selected steps and prompt user to modify code regardless of the `--ask` setting.

 #### Pause

 If you need to add a delay between codeblocks, you can add `-p` or `--pause` option to specify number of seconds for the puase.
 (This option does nothing in conjunction with `-aaa`):